Morwenn/static_math/README.md

 `static_math` heavily relies on C++ features from the C++14 standard - most notably extended `constexpr` -, therefore only somewhat recent compilers should be able to compile it.
-From the latest tests (no as good as they could be), it should work with at least g++5, clang++4 and VS2017.
-One semi-obscure feature does not work with VS2017 and had been deactivated for that compiler; you can read more about it in the documentation wiki.
+From the latest tests (no as good as they could be), it should work with at least the following compilers or more recent versions of them:
+* g++5
+* clang++4
+* MSVC++ 19.12 (corresponding to VS 2017 15.5)

+It should also work with older versions of VS 2017 minus a single feature (integral constants) which has been deactivated for these versions.

 ## Principle